joshullman/recordly/README.md

 Favorites is also a concept I've been debating.
 In my app Endorsesaurus I found myself in a similar debacle but I used what I call "cascading likes" which works but is a bit of a pain in the ass.
 For instance, if I was to use cascading likes I would use a boolean field called "favorite" on the song migration.
 If a user liked an album, it would find all of the songs associated with that album and "like" them.
 If a user liked an artist, it would find every album, which would find every song etc.  It's a useful system because it cuts down on confusion in a database (for instance having a "like" for an artist, an album, and a song).
 Now that I'm thinking about it though, I'm considering using a polymorphic to replace cascading likes.
 It warrants more thought.

+Future additions would be:
+- Testing to ensure the favoriting process is working properly
-I've been spending a lot of time learning React lately and this would work well with shared states and such.
+- I've been spending a lot of time learning React lately and this would work well with shared states and such.
+- Adding authentication for devise
+-